Fight Pregnancy Nausea with Nutrition

-Addressing these issues might not help every pregnancy, and some folks need more medical support with the nausea, so keep your practitioner in the loop.
+Addressing these other issues might not help everyone.
+Some folks need more medical support with the nausea, so keep your practitioner in the loop.
 For many of us, however, working on them can help make the pregnancy nausea more manageable.

 These recipes are handy to make ahead so you don’t have to cook for yourself when you feel terrible.